Skip to main content

 • apprenticeship courses

-ISCED 4 corresponds to post-secondary non-higher education and includes the Specialised technological courses (CET), while ISCED 5 corresponds to short cycle higher education programes with vocational and technical higher education courses (CTeSP).
+ISCED 4 corresponds to post-secondary non-higher education and includes the Specialised technological courses (CET) and Apprenticeship courses (cursos de Aprendizagem+).

-Higher education is structured according to the principles of the Bologna Process and is designed for students who have successfully completed a upper secondary education course or obtained a legally equivalent qualification.
+Higher education (ISCED 5-8) is structured according to the principles of the Bologna Process and is designed for students who have successfully completed a upper secondary education course or obtained a legally equivalent qualification.

 ISCED 6 comprises the Licenciatura (or equivalent) programmes, and ISCED 7 the Master programmes (or equivalent).
 Lastly, ISCED 8 corresponds to a doctoral programme (or equivalent).

-For further information on the structure of the Portuguese education system, please consult the publications The Structure of the European Education Systems e Compulsory Education in Europe – 2023/24.
+For further information on the structure of the Portuguese education system and or comparative analysis, please consult the publications The Structure of the European Education Systems e Compulsory Education in Europe – 2023/24.

 Home education